janamejaya/DRLND_Continuous_Control/REPORT.md

 - batch size for drawn experience = 128
 - number of batches used for training = 10

+#### Implementation
-The algorithm implementation I used is based on the version provided by Udacity in the Deep Reinforcement Learning Nano-degree program github repository.
+The algorithm implementation I used is based on the version provided by Udacity in the Deep Reinforcement Learning Nano-degree program github repository [https://github.com/udacity/deep-reinforcement-learning]

 ### Exprimental setup